SkylineCommunications/dataminer-docs/develop/TOOLS/Github/Use_Github_Guidelines.md

 Topics must be used to help categorize the repositories and help users find them when exploring Github.

-Here is a list of topics you should use :
+Here is a list of topics you should use:

 - dataminer
 - dataminer-connector